Ajn0r/house-buddy/README.md

 #### Set up the settings.py file with necessary folders and files

-To connect the environment variables and also import messages
+1. To connect the environment variables and also import messages I added this code.

 ```
 from pathlib import Path